PhilipYip1988/python-tutorials/text_datatypes/readme.md

 #     - index(self, sub, start=0,                   : Returns the index of the first occurrence of a substring.
 #             end=9223372036854775807, /)

-# 🔧 Supplementary Collection-Based Methods:
+# 🔧 Supplementary Sequence-Based Methods:
 #     - rindex(self, sub, start=0,                  : Returns the highest index of a substring.
 #              end=9223372036854775807, /)
 #     - find(self, sub, start=0,                    : Finds the first index of a substring.